 30th Anniversary Conference, 13 November 2021

 Join Food – a fact of life to celebrate the great food and nutrition teaching across the UK, as well as look at future issues and solutions.
 There have been many changes over the past three decades, from technology and pedagogy, through to nutrition science and sustainability.
 However, the importance of educating our young people to make informed choices and have the knowledge and skills to lead healthy lives remains.
 In fact, it is more important today than ever, as highlighted in the recent National Food Strategy Part 2 recommendations.
-The event is FREE to attend.
-To view the programme and book your place, click here.

 To celebrate the 30th anniversary, Nutrition Bulletin, the Foundation’s peer-reviewed journal, has published a Virtual Issue that brings together articles highlighting how the programme has evolved and expanded over the last 30 years and illustrates the British Nutrition Foundation's ongoing commitment to take food education seriously.
 Articles look back at the very start of programme in 1991, right through to this year looking at its impact in schools.
 To view the Virtual issue, click here.